imsandeepk/Point_cloud_training/readme.md

 ## Results

-The model achieves approximately 88.6% segmentation accuracy on our test dataset, with an IoU score of Y for teeth and Z for gums.
+The model achieves approximately 88.6% segmentation accuracy on our test dataset